ExeVirus/markdown2formspec/readme.md

 Notes:
 1. All images will be centered
 2. Images have extra syntax: `![w,h](image.png)` will result in an image scaled to those provided dimensions in pixels.
-3. Nesting is not supported at this time (such as headings inside block quotes), and code blocks ``` are not supported either, for now
+3. Nesting is not supported at this time (such as headings inside block quotes)
+4. ``` are supported, but they must begin a line to count. # headers and > quotes still work as normal, they just now would be monospaced.
+No background darkening used.
-4. Headings are not auto-bolded or auto underlined
+5. Headings are not auto-bolded or auto underlined

 -----------------------------------------
 -----------------------------------------